XML Web Services Publishing and Deployment

-Web service discovery is the process of locating and interrogating Web service descriptions, which is a preparatory step for accessing a Web service.
+Web service discovery is the process of locating and interrogating Web service descriptions, which is a preliminary step for accessing a Web service.
 Through the discovery process, Web service clients can learn at design time that a Web service exists, what its capabilities are, and how to properly interact with it.

 Web services are made available to users using a discovery mechanism that usually takes the form of a discovery document, an XML document that can contains links to other discovery documents, XSD schemas, and service descriptions in the Web Services Description Language (WSDL).
 From these documents they can determine what services are available to them.